-Yasmin Rafiei, the Investigative Reporting Program's reporter in residence, reports on the devastating decline in residents’ care and increase in deaths after the acquisition of St. Joseph’s Home for the Aged.
+Yasmin Rafiei, the IRP's reporter-in-residence, reports on the devastating decline in residents’ care and increase in deaths after the acquisition of St. Joseph’s Home for the Aged.

 In Climate-Driven Disasters, Older People and the Disabled Are Most at Risk.
 Now In-Home Caregivers Are Being Trained in How to Help Them

 Katie Rodriguez ('23) reports how in-home caregivers are preparing for climate emergencies for the IRP's Aging in America project.